As the vegetarian market flexes its muscles, fish and chip shops are beginning to offer new and exciting products to cater for this growing sector

 It’s a trend that is very clear in retail with supermarkets dedicating more aisle space to meat and dairy free produce.
 But it’s not only confined to retail, Just Eat reported a 987% increase in demand for vegetarian food across its partner restaurants in 2017 with a third now offering plant-based options on their menus.

 With attitudes changing, is it possible for the fish and chip shop market to better cater for this growing market?
-Gordon Lauder, MD of frozen food distributor Central Foods
+Gordon Lauder, MD of frozen food distributor Central Foods, thinks so.

 “With demand for vegan and vegetarian items growing, it makes good commercial sense for fish and chip shop owners to offer a good selection of non-meat items.

 “Clearly many customers visit fish and chip shops to buy fish and chips or chicken and chips, or something similar, but very often within a group or a family there will be someone who is vegan or vegetarian.”

 BEAN BURGER WITH SPICE